The Paper (film): Box office

-The Paper was given a limited release in five theaters on March 18, 1994 where it grossed $175,507 on its opening weekend.
+The Paper was given a limited release in five theaters on March 18, 1994, where it grossed $175,507 on its opening weekend.
 It expanded its release the following weekend to 1,092 theaters where it made $7 million over that weekend.
 The film went on to gross $38.8 million in the United States and Canada and $9.6 million in the rest of the world for a total of $48.4 million worldwide.

+Speaking about the film's box office shortcomings in 2025, Ron Howard said: "It never got a foothold outside of six or seven cities that still had major newspapers.
+That was already a dying idea — small towns had lost their papers and so forth.
+It played like a $100 million movie in New York and Boston and Toronto and San Francisco and L.A. and Chicago.
+Everywhere else, it was a disaster."